-EGOT winner Mel Brooks has proven just how incredible his acting and filmmaking skills are over the course of his seven-decade-long career.
+EGOT winner Mel Brooks has proven just how incredible his acting and filmmaking skills are over the course of his career.
 Along his way to stardom, he fell in love twice, resulting in two marriages.
 He was married to his first wife, Florence Baum, from 1953 to 1962, and moved on with his second wife, Anne Bancroft, one year later.
 Keep scrolling to learn more about the comedian’s two marriages.

 Who Was Mel Brooks’ First Wife, Florence Baum?

 Before his first marriage, Mel was drafted into the U.S. Army in the early ‘40s.
 Once he returned home and got his career as a comedy writer underway, he met and fell in love with Florence.
 At the time, she was a Broadway actress with appearances in Gentleman Prefer Blondes, Top Banana and Two’s Company.

 Florence also performed as a dancer on The Jackie Gleason Show for multiple episodes between 1952 and 1953.
 She married Mel in 1953.
 They welcomed three children during their marriage, Stephanie Brooks, Nicky Brooks and Eddie Brooks, all of whom have gone on to pursue entertainment careers of their own.
 Their marriage ended in 1962.

 Two years after his divorce from Florence, Mel married Anne.
 The esteemed actress had been married once before to lawyer Martin May.
 She had an incredibly successful career of her own in Hollywood films and television and won multiple Tony Awards for her work on Broadway.